-Nevertheless, it is important to mention the negative impact of the downgrade of Angola's rating on our accounts and all macroeconomic situations prevailing in Angola.
+Nevertheless, it is important to mention the negative impact of the downgrade of Angola's rating on our accounts as well as all Angolan macroeconomic situation.

-Likewise, the activity risks, particularly credit risk, tended, naturally, to increase, without; however, there were no significant impacts on the Bank's results.
+Likewise, the activity risks, particularly credit risk, tended, naturally, to increase, without, however, no significant impacts on the Bank's results.

-On the commercial front, the Bank continued to benefit from the customers' confidence and maintain a leading position in the main business and services areas.
-In the commercial area, the Bank continued to enjoy the trust of its customers and to maintain a leading position in its main business and service areas.
+On the commercial front, the Bank continued to benefit from the Customer's confidence and maintain a leading position in the main business and services areas.

-In addition, it should be noted that the Bank's market share of deposits and other Customer market share in deposits and other Customer resources continues to be quite solid while also maintaining its solvency ratio and own regulatory ratio and regulatory capital above the established limits.
+In addition, it should be noted that the Bank's market share in deposits and other Customer funds continues to be quite solid while also maintaining its solvency ratio and its own regulatory capital above the established limits.

-Therefore, despite the economic and social context that 2020 represented, BFA solidified its position of leadership in the banking and financial system, with 40% of the accounts' market.
-Once again illustrates the work performed by our Employees and the dynamics of the Bank sustained by a commercial strategy oriented to attract deposits and efficient management of the relationship with the market and its customers, the outcome of the Bank's tireless work in contributing to the dynamism and growth of the financial sector in Angola.
+Therefore, despite the economic and social context that 2020 represented, BFA has confirmed its position of leadership in the banking and financial system, with 40% of the accounts' market, once again demonstrating the work performed by our Employees and the dynamics of the Bank, sustained by a well oriented commercial strategy to attract deposits and an efficient management of the relationship with the market and its customers, a result of the Bank's tireless work in contributing for the dynamism and growth of the financial sector in Angola.

-In 2020, at BFA, we continued implementing the strategic plan, giving greater relevance to technological innovation to improve our customers' service, adapting our plan to the challenges of today.
+In 2020, at BFA, we continued implementing the strategic plan, giving greater relevance to technological innovation to improve our customers' service, adapting our plan to today's challenges.

-The challenges of the context, of the economic conjuncture, and the business imposed greater rigor in the management of operating costs, with a significant improvement due to the imperative initiatives of rationalization as a result of imperative rationalization initiatives.
+The challenges of the context, of the economic and business conjuncture imposed greater rigor in the management of operating costs, with a significant improvement due to the imperative rationalization initiatives.
 The notable subsequent evolution only reinforces our belief in maintaining this front as one of the Bank's management priorities.

-The reinforcement and development of Human Capital is one of the foundational pillars of the new cycle of the Bank's life and is, therefore, an enormous lever for the Bank's success of our banking institution.
-Therefore, we are committed to developing our employees through a strong focus on personal growth and professional in personal growth and professional training.
+The reinforcement and development of Human Capital is one of the foundational pillars of the new cycle of the Bank's life and is, therefore, an enormous lever for our banking institution success.
+Therefore, we are committed in our employees development through a strong focus on personal growth and professional training.

-However, faced with a unique set of challenges brought about by the COVID-19 pandemic, BFA set in motion its contingency plan and implemented measures at various levels, intending to ensure the organization's functionality under safe conditions for its Employees and Customers.
+However, faced with a unique set of challenges brought about by the COVID-19 pandemic, BFA set in motion its contingency plan and implemented measures at various levels, intending to ensure the organization's functioning under safe conditions for its Employees and Customers.

-Our goal is to be the leader in the best banking experience for the experience to Customer, having as a mission, to be the Bank No. 1 of all Angolans, businesses, and families, contributing to the country's sustainable development.
+Our goal is to be the leader in the best banking Customer experience, having assumed the mission to be the No. 1 Bank for all Angolans, businesses, and families, contributing to the country's sustainable development.